 - Excellent voiceover microphone for YouTube videos

-- Doesn’t need a pop filter or foam cover (but as with all microphones, you’ll be better off with one)
+- Doesn’t need a pop filter or foam cover (but as with all microphones, you’ll be better off with one, see details below)

 - Great for live streaming game play or streaming radio stations